 On the opposite side of the spectrum, those with an intuitive communication style take a big-picture approach and don’t like to focus on the nitty-gritty details when getting their point across.

-People with this communication style are most likely to contribute creative solutions and think outside the box.
+People with this effective communication style are most likely to contribute creative solutions and think outside the box.
 They might not appreciate details and numbers like an analytical type would.
 Instead, they want to hear the “why” behind a project and how it fits into a greater strategy.

 Those with a personal communication style are often seen as diplomatic and good at both spotting and resolving conflicts.
 They approach communication through the lens of emotion and personal connection and they’re good at picking up on non-verbal communication.